-KIC book scanning systems are self-service digitization stations that make your entire library collection available digitally for about 1% of your library budget.
-KIC is an indispensable tool for research, study and production of enhanced from books, magazines and very large journals.
-It also has the additional benefit of obviating the need for conventional photocopy machines.
-Excerpts from a printed volume can be digitized thousands of times with no additional payments to publishers because KIC is digitize on demand, a welcome alternative to cost-prohibitive born-digital subscriptions!
+KIC book scanning systems are self-service digitization/scanning stations that make your entire library collection available digitally for about 1% of your library budget.
+KIC is an indispensable tool for research, and study of content from books, journals, newspapers, magazines and loose paper.
+KIC includes powerful tools like KIC Composer and KIC AutoNOTE.
+In addition, KIC eliminates the need for conventional multifunction photocopy machines.
+Excerpts from a printed volume can be digitized thousands of times with no additional payments to publishers because KIC is digitize on demand, a welcome alternative to cost-prohibitive digital subscriptions!
 KIC offers models for every budget and every need.

-KIC systems are available for use with a wide variety of scanners and digitizers ranging 25x18" scan area with preservation to 11x17", very high-speed scan stations that provide instant access on tablets, notebooks, smart devices and easy transfer to desktop PCs and servers.
+KIC systems are available for use with a wide variety of scanners and digitizers ranging 25x18" scan area with preservation to 11x17", very high-speed scan stations that provide instant access on tablets, notebooks, smart devices and easy transfer to desktop PCs, the cloud and print servers.
 All KIC scan stations are ruggedly built for high-volume use and designed specifically for gentle treatment of books, and KIC's searchable PDF output files can be sent to email, USB drive, Cloud and/or sent wirelessly to smart devices.
-It's no wonder that DLSG's products are now accessible to over 70% of U.S. university students and faculty.
+It's no wonder that DLSG's products are so popular with public libraries and are now accessible to over 70% of U.S. university students and faculty.

-In the U.S. alone, KIC serves over four million students at the top "brick and mortar" (non-online) colleges and universities.
-With the introduction of the KIC BookEdge, KIC Click, and KIC Click Mini, KIC is now affordable for virtually all institutions of higher learning and full-service public libraries.
-Last decade, libraries typically 'added' several KICs, but since 2010 libraries have begun to replace their entire patron-use copier fleets with self-serve book scanning systems.
+In the U.S. alone, DLSG book scanners are on 800 college and university campuses, including most of the top 100 and nearly all large campuses.
+With the introduction of the KIC Click Mini, KIC BookEdge and KIC for Sprout Pro by HP, KIC is now affordable for virtually all institutions of higher learning and full-service public libraries.
+Last decade, libraries typically 'added' several KIC book scanning kiosks for patron, student, faculty and researcher use, but since 2010 libraries have begun to replace their entire patron-use copier fleets with self-serve book scanning systems.

 Students at academic libraries want speed, and DLSG offers the fastest book scanners on the market.
 Patrons at public libraries need simplicity, and KIC provides three of the simplest possible user interfaces, one exclusively for scanning, one exclusively for copying and one exclusively for faxing.
 And KIC's best-of-breed power user interface is only a touch away.